MDIL-SNU/SevenNet/README.md

 sevenn_get_parallel checkpoint_best.pt
 ```

-This will generate segmented parallel models with the same number of message passing layers as the model.
-You need all of these to run parallel MD.
+This will generate the segmented parallel models which will give the same result as the serial one.
+You need all of them to run a parallel MD.

 ## Requirements for Molecular Dynamics (MD)